mcharchat/laravel-vue-mongodb-task-manager/README.md

 ## Usage

 Once the installation process is complete, open the application in your web browser.
 You will be prompted to create a new account or log in if you already have one.
 After logging in, you can start creating projects, adding tasks, and managing your workflow efficiently.
+Users are grouped by Squads, any user from the Squad can invite a new user.
+You can join a specific Squad if you have their Id.

 ## Contributing